Cremation: Burning and ash collection

 The box containing the body is placed in the retort and incinerated at a temperature of 760 to 1150 °C. During the cremation process, the greater portion of the body (especially the organs and other soft tissues) is vaporized and oxidized by the intense heat; gases released are discharged through the exhaust system.

 Jewelry, such as necklaces, wrist-watches and rings, are ordinarily removed before cremation, and returned to the family.
 Several implanted devices are required to be removed.
-Pacemakers and other medical devices can cause surprisingly large, dangerous explosions.
+Pacemakers and other medical devices can cause large, dangerous explosions.
+In the Netherlands, these are removed by either the undertaker or the hospital where the person died.

 Contrary to popular belief, the cremated remains are not ashes in the usual sense.
-After the incineration is completed, the dry bone fragments are swept out of the retort and pulverised by a machine called a Cremulator—essentially a high-capacity, high-speed blender—to process them into "ashes" or "cremated remains", although pulverisation may also be performed by hand.
-This leaves the bone with a fine sand like texture and color, able to be scattered without need for mixing with any foreign matter, though the size of the grain varies depending on the Cremulator used.
+After the incineration is completed, the dry bone fragments are swept out of the retort and pulverised by a machine called a Cremulator — essentially a high-capacity, high-speed Pulverizer — to process them into "ashes" or "cremated remains", although pulverisation may also be performed by hand.
+This leaves the bone with a fine, sand-like texture and color, able to be scattered without need for mixing with any foreign matter, though the size of the grain varies depending on the Cremulator used.
 The mean weight of an adult's remains is 2.4 kg; the mean weight for adult males is about 1 kg higher than that for adult females.
 There are various types of Cremulators, including rotating devices, grinders, and older models using heavy metal balls.

 The grinding process typically takes about 20 seconds.

-In East Asian countries such as China, Japan or Taiwan, the bones are not pulverised, unless requested beforehand.
+In most Asian countries, the bones are not pulverised, unless requested beforehand.
 When not pulverised, the bones are collected by the family and stored as one might do with ashes.

 The appearance of cremated remains after grinding is one of the reasons they are called ashes, although a non-technical term sometimes used is "cremains", a portmanteau of "cremated" and "remains".
 (The Cremation Association of North America prefers that the word "cremains" not be used for referring to "human cremated remains".
 The reason given is that "cremains" is thought to have less connection with the deceased, whereas a loved one's "cremated remains" has a more identifiable human connection.)

 After final grinding, the ashes are placed in a container, which can be anything from a simple cardboard box to a decorative urn.
 The default container used by most crematoria, when nothing more expensive has been selected, is usually a hinged, snap-locking plastic box.